instructure/canvas-lms/doc/api/migration_selection_placement.md

 ### Advantages
 - Tools can import large quantities and types of content into the Canvas.
-- Tools, particularly content publishers, can provide a custom UI that allows course designers to currate content on the tool side before importing.
+- Tools, particularly content publishers, can provide a custom UI that allows course designers to curate content on the tool side before importing.

 ### Limitations/Challenges